janvinajwani/Feed-Search-Fullstack/README.md

 Run Steps:
 Open IntelliJ IDE.
 Navigate to File -> Open and select **FeedProject folder**.
-In the project structure, navigate to src -> main.
+In the project structure, navigate to src -> main -> java.
 Locate and right-click on FeedProjectApplication.java.
 Select Run FeedProjectApplication.main().